-This agenda item provides information on the first quarterly report submitted by the University of Redlands addressing stipulations resulting from their February 2023 site visit.
+This agenda item provides information on the second quarterly report submitted by the University of Redlands addressing stipulations resulting from their February 2023 site visit.
 Following its decision, the Committee on Accreditation directed the University of Redlands to provide updates to Commission staff at quarterly intervals documenting the progress made toward addressing the stipulations in the May 2023 Accreditation report.
-Information is included in the first quarterly report related to how the institution is addressing the requirements of each stipulation.
+Information is included in this second quarterly report related to how the institution continues to work at addressing the requirements of each stipulation.